On nouniqueness of solutions of Hamilton-Jacobi-Bellman equations: The value function

 Then functions $\varphi_n$ also satisfy locally the Lipschitz continuity and $\varphi_n\searrow\varphi$.

-Hamiltonians $H_n:[0,T]\times\mathbb{R}\times\mathbb{R}\rightarrow\mathbb{R}$ are defined by the formula
+Hamiltonians $H_n:[0,T]\times\R\times\R\rightarrow\R$ are defined by the formula

-It is not difficult to notice that Hamiltonians $H_n(t,x,p)$ given by (\ref{ex-H_n}) are continuous, convex with respect to $p$ and have linear growth in $p$, so they satisfy conditions (H1)--(H4).
+It is not difficult to notice that Hamiltonians $H_n$ given by (\ref{ex-H_n}) are continuous, convex with respect to $p$ and have linear growth in $p$ and $x$, so they satisfy conditions (H1)--(H3).
 Moreover $H_n\searrow H$, because $\varphi_n\searrow\varphi$.
-Similarly to the proof of Case 2 in Theorem~\ref{stw-hc} we can prove that Hamiltonians (\ref{ex-H_n}) satisfy the condition (\ref{ass-hc}).
+Similarly, for the proof of Case 2 in Theorem~\ref{stw-hc} we can prove that Hamiltonians~(\ref{ex-H_n}) satisfy the condition (\ref{ass-hc}).